The quiz, interactive or static, is a content format with huge power to engage the reader.

 The user just needs to read and click on the right answer that most represents their way of thinking.

-Quizzes are particularly used to test the audience’s opinion or level of knowledge about a particular subject related to the company’s universe, but it also can be used in other ways, according to the marketing plan or sales strategy.
+Quizzes are particularly used to test the audience’s opinion or level of knowledge about a particular subject related to the company’s universe, but they also can be used in other ways, according to the marketing plan or sales strategy.

 What are the benefits of using it in a marketing strategy?